Biden signs bill honouring DC police who fought off 6 January riot

 “Our democracy did survive,” Mr Biden added.
 “Truth defeated lies.
 We did overcome.
 That’s because of the women and men of the US capitol police, Washington DC Metropolitan Police Department, and other law enforcement officials we honour today.”

 The law marks the highest honour yet for the officers stationed at the Capitol that day, after various Congress members have recognised them, and officer Eugene Goodman, hailed as one of the heroes of the riot, escorted vice-president Kamala Harris at the inauguration.
+Five people, including Capitol officer Brian Sicknick, were killed at the riots, and four officers present that day have died by suicide since.
+More than one hundred other police were injured during the attack, which attempted to disrupt the certification of the 2020 presidential election results in Congress.

+Though Congress has reached an increasingly rare bipartisan consensus that the officers who served deserve commendation, the broader legacy of 6 January remains contested.

 Join our new commenting forum